TheRealKaup/TheRealKaup/README.md

 I'm a C++ programmer who focuses on game engines and video games related projects.

-I'm the creator and developer of [KTech](#ktech), a 2D terminal game engine library which will be released in the soon future.
+I'm the creator and developer of [KTech](#ktech), a 2D terminal game engine library.

 I'm also working on a video game called [netset](#netset), which is based on my game engine.